dagster-io/dagster/docs/dagster-university/pages/dagster-dbt/lesson-7/5-preparing-for-a-successful-run.md

 ---

 - `DAGSTER_ENVIRONMENT`
 - Set this to `prod`.
+This will be used by your resources and constants.

+---

+- `DBT_TARGET`
-This will be used by your dbt resource to decide which target to use.
+- Set this to `prod`.
+This will be used by your dbt project and dbt resource to decide which target to use.

 ---